Finding a Top Financial Advisor Firm in Tennessee

-CEO David Waddell founded his namesake firm (originally incorporated rather than an LLC) in 1986.
+CEO David Waddell founded his namesake firm in 1986.
 He and two other employees have small stakes, but the majority owner is Focus Financial Partners, LLC, a public company traded on the NASDAQ Global Select Market.

-The practice offers investment management, robo-advisory services, financial planning and consulting.
+The practice offers investment management, robo-advisor services, financial planning and consulting.
 It also provides employee benefit retirement plan services to 401(k) pension plan trustees.

 Waddell & Associates Investment Strategy

-As a client of the firm, you’re likely to have your money managed in a model portfolio.
+As a client of Waddell & Associates, you’re likely to have your money managed in a model portfolio.
 This means the firm has already developed several template portfolios to fit specific financial needs and situations.
 This differs from some firms that will create your portfolio completely from scratch.
 The primary investments made at Waddell are no-load mutual funds, ETFs, individual securities, money market funds and CDs, corporate bonds, U.S. treasury bonds and municipal bonds.

 For those with less than $500,000, the firm offers access to its robo-advising platform called W&Ai.
 This is the Schwab Intelligent Portfolio.
 Trading and rebalancing is determined by an algorithm.
 Your money is managed digitally, resulting in lower fees and minimums.

-Pya Waltman Capital is a fee-only advisory firm in Knoxville with more than $630.8 million in assets under management.
-Among the firm’s five advisors, there are three certified financial planners (CFPs), three certified public accountants (CPAs) and one chartered financial analyst (CFA).
+PYA Waltman Capital is a fee-based advisory firm in Knoxville.
+Among the firm’s team of advisors, there are certified financial planners (CFPs) and certified public accountants (CPAs).
 (Advisors may have multiple professional certifications.)

-The firm works with more than twice as many individuals who are not high net worth as ones who are.
+The firm works with individuals both with and without a high net worth.
 It also serves pension plans, charitable organizations and corporations.
 The minimum investment is $500,000, and accounts can be on a discretionary or non-discretionary basis.